 The West Wing is one of the greatest TV shows.
 The dialogue and characters are an endless source of delight and inspiration.
-This is a look at two West Wing actors, and at why it’s time for #Bartlet2016.
+This is a look at the greatness of two West Wing actors: Allison Janney and Rob Lowe.

 CJ Cregg is a life-changer.
 Smart, sassy, articulate, capable, confident, and in no small measure magical, she is one of the best and most loved characters on The West Wing.
 Now gentle reader, I am fully aware that actors are not the characters they portray.
 Yet listening to a Nerdist podcast interview with Allison Janney (who played CJ) on my morning commute this past Wednesday, I was struck by how far Ms Janney feels herself to be from CJ.
 It’s fair to say she is riven with self doubt.